Nebraska Medicaid Program

 Consider submitting claims electronically.
 You will see the benefits of immediate receipt, fewer denials and faster payment.
 It will assist DHHS in moving toward a more efficient payment system.
 Dental, institutional and professional claims can be submitted to Medicaid electronically, including claims with third party payment information, paper attachments, and even claim adjustments.

-Billing instructions are included in your Provider Handbook.
+Billing instructions are included in your Provider Handbook or the 471 Appendix.
 If you submit paper claims, make sure every claim includes the correct information in each field.
 Minor billing omissions or errors are the number one reason your claim will not process quickly and accurately.
 If you submit electronic claims, you will also need to review the Implementation Guides and Nebraska Medicaid Companion Guides on the EDI web page at http://dhhs.ne.gov/medicaid/Pages/edireq-5010.aspx.
 The web site also includes frequently asked questions and EDI report examples.

 Review Service-Specific Coverage and Billing Instructions